Strand PHIL.II Philanthropy and Civil Society

 Elbow, Peter.
 Writing With Power.
 New York: Oxford University Press, 1981.
 ISBN: 0-19-5029135.

-- Ten minutes of "free writing."
-Have the students remember back to a time when they had to go along with a group decision that was not what they wanted to do.
-Write about the situation, the group, the decision, how the decision was made and how the student felt.
-Some will be read.
-Include no real names or signatures.
+Reflect in writing about a time when you had to go along with a group decision that was not what you wanted to do.
+Write about the situation, the group, the decision, how the decision was made and how you felt.
+This can be kept private.

-- Tell the class that they will have another opportunity to practice making a decision using the principles of majority rule and minority rights.
+Tell the group that they will have an opportunity to practice making a decision using the principles of majority rule and minority rights.
 They will be deciding what kind of pizza to order for tomorrow (teacher's treat).

-- Debrief: Once the decision is made, give each group an opportunity to publicly give feed-back to their representative as to how satisfied they are with his/her conduct.
 For example, were their interests represented?
 Were compromises made?
 If compromises were made, what was the representative's rationale?
-Did the representative seek feedback from the group as issues evolved or did he/she use individual judgment?
+Did the representative seek feedback from the group as issues evolved or use individual judgment?
 Was that okay?
 Did we see any examples of the representative acting differently from the wishes of the majority?
 How could that be?
 Did we hear the representative consider the interests of the minority (vegans, vegetarians, carnivores, etc.)?